Commercial Radio

 Perhaps you’ve noticed that there’s a lot more advertising on radio channels in the US than there is in the UK, too.

-For decades, stations have been building programs around the things that their audience want to hear when they’re driving to work or eating their dinner.
+For decades, stations have been building programs around the things that their audience wants to hear when they’re driving to work or eating their dinner.
 However, these stations need a way to remain profitable.

 While some groups like the BBC are funded by national taxing systems, like the British Television License, others take a different approach.

-Commercial radio stations rely on the sponsorships and payments they get from other companies.
+Commercial stations rely on the sponsorships and payments they get from other companies.
 That’s why these channels are packed with advertisements for local and national brands.

 So, what’s the difference between commercial and non-commercial radio?
 For that matter, where did commercial radio broadcasting begin?

-We’re going to answer all of your questions today, with an exploration of commercial radio history.
+We’re going to answer all of your questions today with an exploration of commercial radio history.

 Commercial Radio 2